What makes paella rice different from other types of rice?

 The absorption capacity of paella rice is due to its unique starch composition and grain structure.
 Paella rice contains two types of starch, amylose, and amylopectin, with the latter being predominant.

-See also Can I make paella rice without saffron?
+See also Can I use onion in paella rice?

 Amylopectin is a highly branched starch that allows the rice to absorb large amounts of liquid without losing its structure.
 In combination with the shorter grains, this structural property gives paella rice its characteristic ability to absorb flavors while retaining firmness.